Research output per year

 I am a UWA Research Integrity Advisor

 The Diagnostic Interview for Psychosis, a semi-structured clinical interview which provides a diagnostic classification in accordance with ICD-10 and DSM-IV criteria was developed for the first national psychosis survey.
-I assisted in its development and continue to train national and international researchers and clinicians in its administration.
+I assisted in its development, its translation into multiple languages including Greek, Korean, Russian and Indonesian.
+I continue to provide free training to national and international researchers and clinicians in its administration.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):